 Accurate DNA mixture interpretation starts with an assumed number of contributors.
-Over thousands of iterations, a computer considers weighted combinations of contributor allele pairs at every locus.
+Over many thousands of iterations, a computer considers weighted combinations of contributor allele pairs at every locus.
 These hypothetical mixed locus patterns are compared with the STR locus data.
 Proposed patterns that better explain the observed data confer a higher probability to the hypothesized genotypes and mixture weights (see Figure 10).
 The result is a mixture weight (probability distribution) for each contributor (see Figure 11), and a genotype (probability distribution) at every contributor's locus (see Figure 6).
-These genotypes and mixture weights are objectively inferred (without using a suspect reference) by a thorough examination of all the data, considering essentially all feasible pattern explanations.
+For accurate probability, PCR variance (variability probability distribution) is also determined.
+These genotypes, mixture weights, and variance parameters are objectively inferred (without using a suspect reference) by a thorough examination of all the data, considering essentially all feasible pattern explanations.

 The DNA match statistic compares an inferred evidence contributor genotype with a reference, relative to population.
 With single source DNA producing a definite genotype, the evidence match numerator is 1.
 With a mixture, the genotype probability at the reference allele pair is generally less than 1, and so the numerator is lower, thereby reducing the weight of evidence.
 The LR mathematics works perfectly well for mixtures, balancing the evidence strength of match (numerator) with chance of coincidence (denominator).
-No other allele pair is relevant in the DNA match statistic determination - only the suspect (or some other) reference genotype.
+No other allele pair is relevant in the DNA match statistic determination - only that of the suspect, or some other reference genotype.